a11smiles/devnexus-2017-typescript-breakout/README.md

 ### Step 3.
 A Little House Cleaning
 Before we begin our conversion from JavaScript to TypeScript, let's clean up our project a bit.

 ### Step 4.
-Convert _server.js_ to TypeScript and Update Unit Tests
+Convert _server.js_ to TypeScript
-Now that unit tests have been added to the Node.js application, we'll begin coverting the application to TypeScript and update the corresponding unit tests.
+Now that unit tests have been added to the Node.js application, we'll begin coverting the application to TypeScript.
 The first refactoring is the express application.

 ### Step 5.
 Convert API and Data Repository to TypeScript
 The purpose of this step is to finish our Node.js vanilla Javascript-to-TypeScript conversion.
 Additionally, we will move the hard-coded data to an external JSON file to 'mimic' an external repository.